0x1ED1CE/ISO/README.md

 } while (!vm.INT);
 ```
 ## Blocks
-Most blocks directly translates to bytecode, with a few exceptions.
+Most blocks directly translates to bytecode with a few exceptions.

 Table of blocks and their corresponding opcode: